Camera and Multimedia Insurance

-The Need for Camera and Multimedia Insurance - A good photographer friend of mine recently had all of his back up photography kit stolen including a top end DSLR and lenses…during a wedding shoot!
+The Need for Camera and Multimedia Insurance - A good photographer friend of mine recently had all of his back up photography kit stolen including a top end DSLR and lenses.
+It was during a wedding shoot many years ago!
 Far be it from me to judge, but leaving it in your car, although well covered and in the car park of a very posh restaurant, is just asking for trouble.

-However, that news hit me like a freight train as I realised I had no camera insurance whatsoever and my car has my photography website address splayed all over it which is basically saying “Come and break into me, I have expensive gear inside!”
+However, at the time, the news hit me like a freight train as I realised I had no camera insurance whatsoever.
+Not only that but my car had my photography website address splayed all over it.
+That was basically saying “come and break into me, I have expensive gear inside!”

-Sure, my kit is covered in my house under the contents insurance but out in the field?
+Sure, my kit was covered inside my house, under the contents insurance but out in the field?
 Nope!

 Over the years I have accumulated quite a stash and tend to take a lot of it with me when I go out on shoots.

 The amount of times that I leave my bag unattended as I run around like a loon trying to capture events at the venues is staggeringly scary.
-If I was a thief, I would turn up to any old wedding service or venue wearing a suit…mingle about (as no-one knows everyone at a wedding) and check out the photographers movements.
+If I was a thief, I would turn up to any old wedding service or venue wearing a suit.
+I would mingle about (as no-one knows everyone at a wedding) and check out the photographers movements.

-That is not meant to be an invite for any pesky scoundrels out there to come and help yourself, but as a “heads up” for photographers like myself who have too much trust/naivety in their bones!
+That is not meant to be an invite for any pesky scoundrels out there to come and help yourself.
+It is meant as a “heads up” for photographers like myself who have too much trust/naivety in their bones!